 Employees who feel under-valued that they may not be trusted or have limited autonomy in their work may also have low self-worth and poor mental health.
 Self-worth is directly linked to good mental health, and employees need to feel safe to reach out and seek help when things are not going so well.
 Crucially, much of an employee’s self-worth is connected to their level of engagement at work.

 Certain work situations increase the risk of employee’s experiencing a decline in their mental health.
 High job demands, low job control, high effort and reward imbalances, low relational justice, low procedural justice, role stress, bullying and low social support are associated with a higher risk of employees developing depression and anxiety.

 Other factors that impact employee engagement and lead to declining mental health include low distributive and informational justice, organisational change, job insecurity, temporary employment status and atypical working hours.
 These factors interact with individual personality characteristics, attitudes and coping styles to produce speciﬁc strains on employee mental health.

 Organisations can offer training to teach effective coping strategies to build resilience and encourage employee engagement.
-The Tap into Safety online and mobile-friendly platform has comprehensive mental health training as well as some new micro-learning modules to help you manage through COVID-19 and the recovery.
+The Tap into Safety online and mobile-friendly platform has comprehensive mental health literacy training as well as some new micro-learning courses to help you support your employees.